platformsh/platformsh-docs/docs/src/create-apps/source-operations.md

 {{< /codetabs >}}

-After running a source operation, apply the changes to your local development environment by running the `git pull` command.
+After running a source operation, apply the changes to your local development environment by running `git pull`.

 ## How source operations work